GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

 ### Configuring the OAuth client

-1. Add an `A` DNS record in your domain registrar for your authorizer app's fully qualified domain name.
-    For the `A` record's IP address, use the IP returned by the following command:

-    ```shell
-    gcloud compute addresses describe authorizer-ip --global --format="value(address)"
-    ```

-2. Create an OAuth consent screen:
+1. Create an OAuth consent screen:
     *   Go to: <https://console.cloud.google.com/apis/credentials/consent>
     *   For "Application type", select "Internal".
     *   For "Application name", type "GCP Token Broker".
     *   For "Scopes for Google APIs", click "Add scope", then search for "Google Cloud Storage JSON API", then tick the checkbox for "auth/devstorage.read_write", then click "Add".
     *   For "Authorized domains":